-VALUATION OF SHARES IN AFFILIATED COMPANIES
+(Iul VALUATION OF SHARES IN AFFILIATED COMPANIES

-As at 31 December 2021 the Company had shares in million (prior year: CHF 228 million).
+As at 31 December 2021 the Company had shares in affiliated companies in the carrying amount of CHF 278 dit team.
+Our audit procedures included, among other, million (prior year; CHF 228 million).
 These investments assessing the reasonability of the impairment test are stated at cost less necessary impairment losses.

 During 2021 the market capitalization of the Company significantly decreased.
-Based on this impairment indicator management performed an impairment test which arithmetic accuracy of the calculations performed by bases on the Company's market capitalization and rec-management. ognized an impairment loss of CHF 77 million.
-Due to the inherent uncertainty involved in the impairment assessment, this is a key area our audit is concentrated
+Based on this impairment indicator management performed an impairment test which arithmetic accuracy of the calculations performed by bases on the Company's market capitalization and rec- management. ognized an impairment loss of CHF 77 million.
+Due to the inherent uncertainty involved in the impairment assessment, this is a key area our audit is concentrated on.